Call for return of face masks as Covid variant spreads

 The new strain, known as XBB.1.16, was first identified in January and emerged from two previous potent strains of Omicron, BA.1 and BA.2.

-Research indicates Arcturus could be one 1.2 times more infectious than the last major sub-variant.
+Research indicates Arcturus could be 20 per cent more infectious than the last major sub-variant.

 Arcturus has been monitored by the World Health Organisation (WHO) since 22 March, which upgraded it to a “variant of interest” in mid-April.

-In the UK, the virus is currently most prevalent in London, the North West and South East, with the median age for cases being 74.
-54 men and 50 women aged 74 have caught the new strain.
+In the UK, the virus is currently most prevalent in London, the North West and South East, with the median age for cases being 74.54.

 Dr Vipin Vashishtha, a paediatrician and former head of the Indian Academy of Pediatrics Committee on Immunisation, told The Hindustan Times that Arcturus’s symptoms include a high fever, a cough and “itchy” conjunctivitis or pinkeye.